The Excel DISC Function

-The Excel DISC function calculates the Discount Rate for a bond.
+The Excel DISC function calculates the Discount Rate for a security.

 |pr||-||The security's price per $100 face value.|

-Note that the settlement and maturity dates should be input as either:
+Note that the settlement and maturity dates should be input to the Disc function as either:

-In the following example, the Excel Disc function is used to calculate the discount rate of a coupon purchased on 01-Apr-2010, with Maturity date 31-Mar-2015.
+In the following example, the Excel Disc function is used to calculate the discount rate of a security purchased on 01-Apr-2016, with Maturity date 31-Mar-2021.
 The price per $100 face value is $95, the Redemption value is $100, and the US (NASD) 30/360 day count basis is used:

 |3||=DISC( B1, B2, 95, 100 )|

-Further examples of the Excel Disc function can be found on the Microsoft Office website.
+For further examples of the Excel Disc function, see the Microsoft Office website.

 Occurs if either: